Klammertime/P5-Neighborhood-Map/README.md

 * New York Times API is great and easy to use.
 I include their movie reviews.

 Other APIs I tried:
-* IMDB is not free anymore.
-They provide the most comprehensive film information, including film IDs which can then be used to get images etc. using x api.
+* IMDB is not free anymore, sadly, they provide the most comprehensive film information.

-* Rotten Tomatoes is free for 6 months but they approved my API too late to use for this project, will add it as a TODO item.
+* Rotten Tomatoes is free for 6 months but they approved my API too late to use for this project.

 * omdbapi.com is free but has very limited data.